yaali-annar/yaali-annar-com/src/articles/ruuk/morpheme.md

+## Morphemes

-## Part of Speech
+### Part of Speech

-Ruuk language has a three-way distinction between nouns, verbs, and modifiers.
+Ruuk has a three-way distinction between nouns, verbs, and modifiers.
 By default, the root form of a word is a noun.
 A root must have:

 - Two vowels.
 - A consonant at the beginning and the end.